amit2020cs/Dog-breed-classifier-using-CNN-and-Transfer-Learning/README.md

 * Download the [human_dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip)
 ##  Create a CNN to Classify Dog Breeds(Building a model on my own)
 ![Screenshot19](https://user-images.githubusercontent.com/31853896/81976391-173d6c80-9646-11ea-8152-86abce25dd5c.png)

-## Test The Algorithm
-Test your algorithm at least six images on your computer.
-Feel free to use any images you like.
-Use at least two human and two dog images.
  ## Result
  predict_breed 'Data-Scientist-Nanodegree/Test-Image/dog2.jpg'
 Hi, This is a dog!